benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `log.location`

-The directory in which the Fusion Server stores log files.
+The directory in which the LiveData Plane Server stores log files.

 - Default - `/var/log/fusion/server`, a local filesystem directory.
 - Checked at startup